afombravo/2FAST2Q/README.md

 (only needed when searching the fastq file for known sequences, such as with a CRISPRi-Seq experiment)

 A path to the .csv file with the features.
 See example "D39V_guides.csv" for layout (remove any headers).
+Leave empty if you want to run the program in extract and count mode (extract all found features without alignements)

 ### 3 the output directory